 The NEST Admit card will be released after the application process is over and the exam date is out.
 All candidates are required to download the admit card for NEST 2021 from the official website.

 NEST Exam Pattern

 We have tabulated the NEST exam pattern so that candidates can get a brief idea about the structure of the question paper.
 The exam consists of multiple choice questions divided in five sections.
 Take a look here:

 |Types of Questions||Multiple Choice Questions|

 |Marks of Each Section||Section I – 30 marksSection II to V – 50 marks|

 |Making Scheme||There will be no negative marking for Section I|

 The General Section syllabus is not specific but tests the qualitative and quantitative aspects of the candidate’s knowledge in areas like Computer Science, Mathematics, Physics, Environment, Chemistry, Biology, and Astronomy.
-You can go through the detailed NEST exam syllabus form the official website.
+You can go through the detailed NEST exam syllabus from the official website.

 Hopefully, this blog has given you an insight into the NEST exam.
 If you are preparing for this exam but need guidance on how to proceed then the experts at Leverage Edu can guide you throughout the preparation process thus helping you ace the exam.
-You can also book a free 30 minutes career counseling session with our mentors.
+You can also book a free 30 minutes career counselling session with our mentors.
 Hurry up, Book your free slot now!